makrai/notes/cao20-multisumm-multiling-abs-summ-aaai.md

 * sequence-to-sequence model for abstractive summarization
   * single, resource-rich language such as
     * English (Tan, Wan, and Xiao 2017; Lin+ 2018) and
-    * Chinese (Wang+ 2018; Wei+ 2019).
-However, training a monolingual model for
+    * Chinese (Wang+ 2018; Wei+ 2019)
 * building a unified multi-lingual model to leverage existing large-scale monolingual summarization corpora in rich-rsc
-* Previous work on multi-lingual text summarization mainly focus on directly mixing training data from different languages, and training with a unified model that does not include modules handling multilingualism (Litvak, Last, and Friedman 2010; Vanetik and Litvak 2015; Litvak+ 2016;
+* Previous work on multi-lingual text summarization mainly focus on
+  * directly mixing training data from different languages, and training with a unified model that does not include modules handling multilingualism (Litvak, Last, and Friedman 2010; Vanetik and Litvak 2015; Litvak+ 2016;
     Litvak and Vanetik 2019)
   * mostly based on
     traditional machine learning techniques or integer linear programming, which can only handle a small number of training samples